 Within a few hours, the epoxy finish should be hard enough to add another layer.
 After 24 hours of curing, you should have a nice, new epoxy finish on your countertops.

-There are several great reasons to consider applying an epoxy finish to your kitchen countertops, but the disadvantages of epoxy countertops should be seriously discussed before moving forward with your project.
+There are several great reasons to consider applying an epoxy finish to your kitchen countertops.
+But the disadvantages of epoxy countertops should be seriously discussed before moving forward with your project to help avoid any kitchen remodeling mistakes.

 The durable finish holds up well in comparison to other types of countertop materials and coatings.
-Cracking or damaging the epoxy surface is something that we rarely see.
+Cracking or damaging the epoxy surface is something that I rarely see.

 If you like a super-shiny and glossy polished finish, then you’ll love epoxy.
 You can’t get much glossier.
 It does wear down some in time, but you can maintain that high-gloss look with periodic applications of mineral oil.